 07 of 14

-A mix of a number of different breeds, Airedale Terriers are highly intelligent and a little bit stubborn, with a big personality that often puts them at the center of attention.
+These wire-haired dogs are often called the King of Terriers, though their origin actually lies with working-class farmers and factory employees in northern England.
+A mix of several different breeds, Airedale terriers are highly intelligent and a little bit stubborn, with a big personality that often puts them at the center of attention.
+Airedales are moderate shedders and benefit from a weekly brushing to remove loose hair.

 Weight: 40 to 65 pounds

-Physical characteristics: Hard, wiry, dense, straight, short topcoat in black and tan, with a softer undercoat
+Physical characteristics: Hard, wiry, dense, straight, short topcoat; softer undercoat; comes in mix of black and tan

 08 of 14

-The Jagdterrier (pronounced “Yack Terrier”) share the Airedale's affinity for both work and play.
-Highly social and easy to train, this breed might not be super well-known but is well-suited to life as a loving family pet.
+The Jagdterrier (pronounced “yack terrier”) shares the Airedale's affinity for both work and play.
+Highly social and easy to train, this breed might not be well-known, but it is well-suited to life as a loving family pet.
+A weekly brushing and a bath once or twice a month are typically all this dog needs to look its best.

 Height: 13 to 16 inches

-Physical characteristics: Dense black and tan coat that can be hard and rough or soft and smooth; also found in dark brown or grayish-black coloringsContinue to 9 of 14 below.
+Physical characteristics: Dense black-and-tan coat; fur can be hard and rough or soft and smooth; also found in dark brown or grayish-black coloringsContinue to 9 of 14 below.

 09 of 14

-Kelpies are sort of a mix between a Border Collie and an Australian Cattle Dog, though they tend to be smaller than both.
+Kelpies are sort of a mix in appearance and temperament between a border collie and an Australian cattle dog, though they tend to be smaller than both.
 Mild-mannered but full of energy, they love to run around and play and are usually eager to have a job to do.
 These dogs are not suited to a home where the owners lead a sedentary lifestyle.
+Their easy-care coats need a weekly brushing to remove dirt and loose fur.

 Height: 17 to 20 inches